tykiww/tykiww.github.io/_posts/2017-12-05-phylogenetic-trees.md

 Regardless, the neat thing about this tree is how it it also works with several categorical values.
 So, in essence, you could categorize each explanatory variable by a subset of the data (I have another example csv right here if you want to try it on your own.).

 This is less of an analysis post, but more of a coding project that I created for myself.
 Regardless, I finally finished after sifting through the internetand piecing together details.
 This definitely took me a long time to finish and had been put aside for a while.
-Even after this, I still don't consider myself a great coder but there is a certain satisfaction to know, with invested time, <sub>I<sub/> can figure most things out.
+Even after this, I still don't consider myself a great coder but there is a certain satisfaction to know, with invested time, I<sub/> can figure most things out<sub>.
 I hope you may find this useful!

 [download](https://tykiww.github.io/assets/Phyl/prog.csv) the original matrix